SDP-Team10/Railly-Clean/Testing/Demo 1 test cases.md

 * RobotMovement
   * Robot moves through carriage without collisions with seating area starting 1m away from end
   * Robot moves through carriage without collisions with seating area starting 5m away from end
+  * Robot doesn't collide with unexpected obstacles in front of it

 * CarriageEndRecognition
   * Robot identifies carriage end when immediately in front of it